- Overview

 - "Variable name":

 "Data source" variables create a data source that use the name of the variable.
-This may cause a problem in the following cases: - using arrays of data sources
+This may cause a problem in the following cases: - use of arrays of data sources

 - "Automatic name":